SocketMobile/singleentryswift-ios/README.md

 This simple iOS app is a sample code for using ScanAPI SDK with a Swift application.

+## IMPORTANT
+Our Barcode Bluetooth Scanners are using External Accessory Framework.
+It is very important to make sure your application info plist file contains in the Supported External Accessory protocol string array our Scanner protocol string which is `com.socketmobile.chs`.
+In the previous version of Xcode it used to give an error message in the traces but that is no longer the case with the most recent version of Xcode.

 ## Prerequisites
 This SDK uses CocoaPods.
 If it needs to be installed please check the CocoaPods website for the most current instructions: